 LEVELLING THE PLAYING FIELD

 I grew up in a small town called Skelmersdale in West Lancashire.
 Here, there are a lot of young people living in deprivation and not a lot of opportunities to engage in sport, especially for girls.
 This isn't just an issue for my community, but lots of other communities across the UK.
-To help combat this issue, we have launched The MissKick Foundation, a 'not for profit' organisation will provide free opportunities for girls to play and coach football.
+To help combat this issue, we have launched The MissKick Foundation, a 'not for profit' organisation will provide free opportunities for girls, living in deprivation, to play and coach football.

-For every tshirt or hoodie sold as part of our Campaign Collection, we donate £1 to the MissKick Foundation.
+For every MissKick product sold, we make a donation to the MissKick Foundation.
 I always wanted the collection to be very visual in terms of the slogans and designs, but also a way of generating funds to have a direct impact on girls football.